Prevent Childhood Weight Problems

-Because it is becoming established that dieting with a goal of weight loss not only does not work in the long term, but also appears to lead to weight gain, I do not recommend putting children on weight loss diets.
-Instead I coach parents (and the child, depending on age) on how to help their child build a healthy body with good nutrition and regular activity- the exact same things that are needed by all children regardless of their size or weight.
+Because it is becoming established that dieting with a goal of weight loss not only does not work in the long term, but also appears to lead to weight gain, we do not recommend putting children on weight loss diets.
+Instead we coach parents (and the child, depending on age) on how to help their child build a healthy body with good nutrition and regular activity- the exact same things that are needed by all children regardless of their size or weight.

 If you would like help improving your child’s/family’s health by eating better and moving more, here’s how it would work:

 - We would meet (without your child) to discuss the situation

 - We would obtain and review your child’s growth charts with you to see if your child has always trended on the large size or if there has been a marked and unexpected increase in rate of weight gain and/or BMI.
 If the growth charts show an unexpected change, we would work together to try to identify what caused this mysterious change.

 - If you were interested, coaching would be provided on things you could do to help your child and your family be more successful with healthy eating and physical exercise with a goal of your child having a healthy body and growing up to the size his/her genes intended him/her to be.

 - If we decided it would help for your child to meet with us, we might talk with him/her about:

 - getting into a rhythm of regular meals and snacks (not skimping during the day),

 - having permission to eat some “junk food” (and not sneak it),